Tonsillitis Treatment, Causes, Symptoms and Self Care Explained

 - Keeping distance from people with sore throat or flu

-- Staying hydrated and consuming a balanced diet rich in vitamin C
+- Staying hydrated and having a balanced diet high in vitamin C

-At PACE Hospitals, our ENT specialists also guide parents on preventing recurrent throat infections in children through immunity-building habits and environmental hygiene.
+At PACE hospitals, our ENT specialists also advise parents on how to prevent repeated throat infections in their children by promoting immunity and practicing environmental hygiene.

 | Treatment Type | Estimated Cost (INR) | Estimated Cost (USD) |